cIAmAShape/NGPTesting/intro-to-bash/README.md

 ### Local and Global Variables

 The variables within a bash function are **always** global variables *unless otherwise specified within the function's body*.
 What this means is that a variable declared inside the function is accessiable *globally*, or outside of it.
-If you want to avoid this, you need to declare a function as local using the `local <var_name>` command BEFORE
+If you want to avoid this, you need to declare a function as local using the `local <var_name>` command BEFORE setting its "value".
+Let's take a look at `07-functions/function-variables.sh`:

 ```
 #!/bin/bash